-In general, 'major' respondents were sent a letter outlining the work, requesting cooperation and providing contact details (appendix 3); wherever possible, arrangements for the meeting were made by personal contact.
+In general, 'major' respondents were sent a letter outlining the work, requesting co-operation and providing contact details (Appendix 3); wherever possible, arrangements for the meeting were made by personal contact.
 Before starting the interview, an outline of the work proposals and methods was offered with as much information as appropriate or requested.
 At every stage the possibility of withdrawal was indicated.
+Participation in observational data collection was more complicated due to the number of people involved.
+The way this was negotiated is detailed in the discussion of each observation set (Chapter Four) but consent was always sought in a manner that facilitated refusal.